Michael-F-Bryan/rust-ffi-guide/src/introduction/index.md

 }
 ```
 Our `say_hello()` function is expecting a pointer to a null-terminated string,
 and the easiest way to create one of those is with a [CString][cstring].
+Notice
+that we told the compiler that we'll be using an external function called
+`say_hello()`.
+The "C" bit indicates that it should use the "C" calling
+convention, a calling convention specifies low level details like how
+parameters are passed to a function, which registers the callee must preserve
+for the caller, and other nitty gritty details you only really need to know if
+you're a compiler writer or assembly programmer.

 Almost all of what we're doing here sidesteps Rust's memory guarantees, so
 expect to see a lot more `unsafe` blocks.
 In this case, the C function could do